 Figure 10.
-Allignment and integration of multi-instrumental point clouds for the static unit of the central pavillon vault.
+Alignment and integration of multi-instrumental point clouds for the static unit of the central pavilion vault.

-The pipeline for 3D Reality-based modelling was assessed within the research objectives on the diagnosis of stability of the Blagoveshchenskaya Church in Pokcha.
-This choice was oriented both for a spatial configuration of the complex's devices, articulated on several levels and environments, and for a correspondence of the real state of ruin of the building, which highlighted different critic issues to be transposed automatically in a digitized model shape through a NURBS or parametric modelling.
-First, the data collected from TLS and UAV acquisition campaigns have been tested in a compatible procedure for the integration of the processed point clouds, also supported by common format extensions for their inclusion in the modelling platforms.
-During this phase, some issues have occurred in the specific management of vertex and polygons objects.
+The pipeline for 3D reality-based modelling was assessed in relation to the research objectives regarding the diagnosis of the stability of the Blagoveshchenskaya Church in Pokcha.
+The choice was oriented both toward a spatial configuration of the complex's elements, articulated on several levels and environments, and for a correspondence of the actual state of ruin of the building, which highlighted various critical issues to be transposed automatically in terms of a digitised model through non-uniform rational basis spline (NURBS) or parametric modelling.
+First, the data collected from the TLS and UAV acquisition campaigns were tested using a compatible procedure for the integration of the processed point clouds, also supported by common format extensions for their inclusion in the modelling platforms.
+During this phase, various issues emerged in the specific management of the vertex and polygon objects.

-Corrections and uniformities of normal vertex data.
+Corrections and uniformities of the normal vertex data

-The first aspect concerned the difficulty of transferring the “vertex normal” information for each point of the photogrammetric cloud acquired by UAV on the mesh modelling platforms.
-The compatible formats (mainly .ptx and .pts) for the reverse modelling provided a different ASCII code in the UAV photogrammetric processing environment, and the normal information has been corrupted within the different matrixes of conversion.
-After different attempts of comparison on multiple modelling platforms, among those suitable for the managing of architectural scale data, an additional phase of re-calculation of normal vertex in the UAV point cloud was chosen, performed directly in the modelling environment, so as to correctly orient the mesh triangulation and to avoid anomalies of flipped polygon regions that are not suitable for the whole mesh management.
-Due to the high density of points and their unstructured distribution, also complicated by the geometric articulation of the complex, the automatic normal calculation tools have not guaranteed a uniform and coherent result, fragmenting the orientation of the points and, consequently, the features of the triangulated mesh.
-In this way, only the 70 % of points in UAV point cloud (1.426.256 points) was automatically processed for the normal feature.
+The first aspect related to the difficulty of transferring the ‘vertex normal’ information for each point of the photogrammetric cloud acquired via the UAV on the mesh modelling platforms.
+The compatible formats (mainly .ptx and .pts) for the reverse modelling provided a different ASCII code in the UAV photogrammetric processing environment, and the normal information was corrupted within the different matrixes of conversion.
+Following various attempts at comparisons on the multiple modelling platforms suitable for the managing of architectural scale data, an additional phase of the re-calculation of the normal vertex in the UAV point cloud was adopted and performed directly in the modelling environment, so as to correctly orient the mesh triangulation and to avoid anomalies of flipped polygon regions that are not suitable for the mesh management as a whole.
+Due to the high density of points and their unstructured distribution, further complicated by the geometric articulation of the complex, the automatic normal calculation tools did not return uniform and coherent results, fragmenting the orientation of the points and, consequently, the features of the triangulated mesh.
+As such, only 70 % of the points in the UAV-based point cloud (1.426.256 points) were automatically processed for the normal feature.

-To solve this issue, a single step triangulation process on TLS and UAV integrated point cloud has been performed, so that the normal vertex data defined in the TLS point cloud have been able to mediate the orientation of the whole mesh surface.
-The topological meshing procedure has been performed with an HD adaptive triangulation set on the following parameters:
+To resolve this issue, a single-step triangulation process was performed with the TLS and UAV integrated point cloud such that the normal vertex data defined in the TLS point cloud could mediate the orientation of the entire mesh surface.
+The topological meshing procedure was performed using an HD adaptive triangulation set for the following parameters:

-Geometry capture accuracy: it has been set over the 75 % of detail for the shape accuracy.
+Geometry capture accuracy: set over 75 % of the details for shape accuracy.

-Scanner Accuracy: it regarded the overall accuracy guaranteed by the source point cloud.
-Considering the source TLS and UAV data, and the quality/noise of the integrated aligned database, it has been set in 3 mm.
+Scanner accuracy: this related to the overall accuracy guaranteed by the source point cloud.
+Given the source TLS and UAV data, and the quality/noise of the integrated aligned database, the accuracy was set to within 3 mm.

 Filtering and selection of source data for the integration procedure.